Uberspace/lab/source/guide_prometheus.rst

 Cleanup
 =======

-Since we only need the binary and the configuration file we can savely remove the downloaded archive and the extracted directory.
+Since we only need the binary and the configuration file we can safely remove the downloaded archive and the extracted directory.

 ::